rakeshcr91/Fraud-Detection-SQL/README.md

 # Fraud Detection SQL Demo

-This repository contains a simple SQL script that demonstrates how a real-time fraud detection rules engine can be implemented using database triggers and stored procedures.
+This repository contains an extended SQL script that demonstrates a real-time fraud detection rules engine using database triggers and stored procedures.
+The script now includes a large amount of sample data (over 1000 lines) so that you can test rule detection at scale.

 The script creates the following objects:

 - `Users`, `Accounts` and `Transactions` tables representing a minimal banking schema.
-- `Fraud_Alerts` table where all detected suspicious activity is logged.
+- `Fraud_Alerts` table where suspicious activity is logged.
+- `Logins` table for login events and `Login_Alerts` for suspicious logins.
-- `CheckForSuspiciousActivity` stored procedure implementing three fraud rules:
+- `CheckForSuspiciousActivity` stored procedure implementing transaction rules.
-  1. More than two transfers over $5000 within one hour.
-  2. Transactions from different countries less than 30 minutes apart.
-  3. A new device used between midnight and 6 AM.
+- `CheckLoginActivity` stored procedure implementing login rules.
-- A trigger that executes this procedure after each insert into `Transactions`.
+- Triggers that execute the procedures after each insert.
-- Sample inserts that simulate streaming transactions and populate the alerts table.
+- Sample data for hundreds of users, accounts, transactions and login events.

 To try the demo in PostgreSQL, run: